smfr/MotionMark/MotionMark/tests/dev/alice/Description.md

-# Zine HTML Test
+# Alice HTML Test

 Goals
 -----

-Measure HTML/CSS workloads that replicate what a typography-heavy newsletter/zine page might see.
+Measure HTML/CSS workloads that replicate what a typography-heavy page might see.

 Design
 ------